HTTP-APIs/hydrus/STARTING.md

 ### Different layers of API: a simple use-case
 As HYDRA is meant to let clients to interoperate automatically, we try here to subset the problem posing it on this shape: starting from an initial input from a human-user, how can different layers of HYDRA-featured APIs respond consistantly by navigating the provided endpoints?
 * "UI": a user (or a machine from another network) is wishful to know "what is most distant from the Sun, Earth or Mars?"
 * "Client": the client knows that some endpoints are available and we suppose that it knows it has to look for some kind of length value.
-It looks for the endpoints that can help, we suppose it can understand the fact that it needs the `/api/planet/calculate_average_au` (that is basically a semantic/NLP problem); so it pass the parameters (Earth and Mars) to it
+It looks for the endpoints that can help, we suppose it can understand the fact that it needs the `/api/planet/calculate_average_au` (that is basically a semantic/NLP problem); so it pass the parameters (Earth and Mars) to it.
+This layer is commonly referred to as a *middleware*;
 * "Server": the server performs the calculation and responds: "Mars!"

+The server has to be build with at least two layers of abstraction: a low-level strict-HYDRA-RDF that can map as directly as possible the data to resources/collections, and a middleware to perform some sort of opinionated intermediation between the lower level and the proper client above.
+For opinionated we mean that the middleware has to implement data querying on the lower endpoints

 ### Stack
-* initial version: local Flask and in-memory low-footprint actors reading from local vocabularies, use ZeroMQ;
+* initial version: local Flask ("Server") and in-memory low-footprint actors ("Client") reading from local vocabularies, use ZeroMQ;
 * development version: use a cache (Mongo or Redis) for documents and try to represent a graph;
 * stable version: add a some kind of graph database under the cache layer;
 * ...